Noman-Tanveer/leetcode-problems/3.contains-duplicates/readme.md

+# Contains Duplicates

 Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.